Top Rated iconTop Rated

 Step into the forest as if entering a sacred conversation—one that listens as much as it speaks.

-This retreat invites you into a deep communion with the natural world and one another—through forest bathing (shinrin yoku), community practices, outdoor spiritual rituals, and nature-inspired creativity.
-Together, we’ll immerse ourselves in nature, as we wander at a gentle pace, guided by slow and playful encounters with the forest that foster reciprocal relationships.
+Enter a sacred space of silence and wonder, where the forest becomes a mirror of your inner life and a source of renewal.
+This week-long Nature Immersion Experience retreat invites you into a deep communion with the natural world and one another—through forest bathing (shinrin yoku), community practices, outdoor spiritual rituals, and nature-inspired creativity.
+Together, we’ll sink into the rhythms of the forest, wandering at a gentle pace, guided by slow and playful encounters with the forest that foster reciprocal relationships.
 Along the way, we’ll explore how nature stirs creativity and discernment, gather for evening vespers of birdsong and poetry, engage in dialogue around eco-emancipation and earth-healing, and rest in a circle of trust, care, and curiosity.

 The retreat offers a rhythm of contemplation held in community—with ourselves, with one another, and with the living earth.
 Mornings begin with guided meditation, inviting presence and grounding; evenings close with reflection and shared attunement.